TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/TopLevelObjects/Index.rst

          Default values and override values for the user settings known from the setup module.

-         **Notice:**
+         **Note:**

-         There is a tricky aspect to these settings; If first you have set a value by setup.override and then removes it again you will experience that the value persists to exist.
-This is because it is saved in the backend users profile.
-Therefore, if you have once set a value, do *not* remove it again by rather set it blank if you want to disable the effect again!
+         There is a tricky aspect to these settings: If first you have set a value by setup.override and then remove it again, you will experience that the value persists to exist.
+This is because it is saved in the backend user's profile.
+Therefore, if you have once set a value, do *not* remove it again but rather set it blank if you want to disable the effect again!

 .. container:: table-row

    Property
-         TCAdefaults.[tablename].[field]
+         TCAdefaults.[table name].[field]

    Data type
          string